Azure/connectthedots/readme.md

 ![](images/CTD-logo-v5-02.png)

-[ConnectTheDots.io](http://connectthedots.io) is an open source project created by Microsoft to help you get tiny devices connected to Microsoft Azure IoT, and to implement great IoT solutions taking advantage of Microsoft Azure advanced analytic services such as Azure Stream Analytics and Azure Machine Learning.
+[ConnectTheDots.io](http://connectthedots.io) is an open source project created by Microsoft to help you get tiny devices connected to Microsoft Azure IoT and to implement great IoT solutions taking advantage of Microsoft Azure advanced analytic services such as Azure Stream Analytics and Azure Machine Learning.

-The project iss built off the assumption that the sensors get the raw data and format it into a JSON string.
-That string is then shuttled off to Azure IoT Hub, from which a Web app gathers the data and displays it as a chart.
+The project is built with the assumption that the sensors get the raw data and format it into a JSON string.
+That string is then sent to Azure IoT Hub, from which a Web app gathers the data and displays it as a chart.
 Optional other functions of the Azure cloud include detecting and displaying alerts and averages, however this is not required.

 The JSON string is sent to Azure IoT Hub whether directly by the sensor device if it is capable of connecting to Azure IoT Hub or through a multi-protocol Gateway, which is how the [Getting Started with Pi and Arduino](GettingStarted.md) sample does it.